-The directors and officers of GP, the general partner of the Partnership and the Operating LP, and KFM LLC, and the Trustees and the trustees of AT Trust were, during the Fund's financial year ended December 31, 2009, covered under a directors and officers insurance policy that provided an aggregate limit of liability applicable to the insured individuals of \$50 million, inclusive of costs to defend claims.
-The declaration of Trust of the Fund also provided for the indemnification of trustees and officers of the Fund from and against liability and costs in respect of any action or suit against them in connection with the execution of their duties as a trustee or officer, either for the Fund or any subsidiary entity (as applicable), subject to certain customary limits.
+The directors and officers of the GP, the general partner of the Partnership and the Operating LP, and KFM LLC, and the Directors were, during the Corporation's financial year ended December 31, 2010, covered under a directors and officers insurance policy that provided an aggregate limit of liability applicable to the insured individuals of \$50 million, inclusive of costs to defend claims.
+The Corporation also has indemnity agreements with each of the Directors and officers of the Corporation, which provide for the indemnification of such individuals from and against liability and costs in respect of any action or suit against them in connection with the execution of their duties as a trustee or officer, either for the Corporation or any subsidiary entity (as applicable), subject to certain customary limits.